mupioneersymposium/mupioneersymposium.github.io/abstract.md

 ## What are the differences between Abstract Presentation and Lightening Talk?
 <hr style="clear: both;" />
 ## *Abstract Presentation:*
-The symposium committee will select four abstracts for the Abstract Speaker Presentation based on the work importance, the new and exciting research findings, and accessibility to a broad audience.
-Authors of abstracts selected for oral presentations will be informed by email mupltsciplantrese1@umsystem.edu by February 10th, 2021.
+The symposium committee will select four abstracts for the Abstract Presentation based on the work importance, the new and exciting research findings, and accessibility to a broad audience.
+Authors of the abstracts selected for the oral presentations will be informed by email mupltsciplantrese1@umsystem.edu by February 10th, 2021.
 <br/><br/>
 The allocated time for the presentation is 15 minutes followed by 5 minutes for questions.
-The applicants not selected for the Abstract Speaker Presentation will be considered for Lightning Talks upon request.
+The applicants not selected for the Abstract Presentation will be considered for Lightning Talks upon request.
 <br/><br/>

 ## *Lightning Talk:*